 - 1. Use version control right from the beginning of a new project. - If in doubt, use Git. - Implement a Code Hosting Policy. - Use meaningful commit messages, cf. [ProGit] Sec.
 5.2: - Capitalised summary with a maximum of 50 characters followed by a blank line. - Detailed but concise explanations in paragraphs or bullet points at 72 characters line length. - Explain what you do and why, but not how. - Never include any secrets in the code. - 2.
-Use an appropriate OSI approved license. - Decide on an appropriate license before you first commit. - Ensure the license is compatible with all dependencies. - If in doubt, choose APACHE-2.0 or EUPL-1.2. - Add the text in a LICENSE.txt. - Add license statements to code files, consider using SPDX <https://spdx.org/specifications>identifiers. - 3.
+Use an appropriate OSI approved license. - Decide on an appropriate license before you first commit. - Ensure the license is compatible with all dependencies. - If in doubt, choose APACHE-2.0 or EUPL-1.2. - Add the text in a LICENSE.txt. - Add license statements to code files, consider using SPDX specifications identifiers. - 3.
 Maintain a README. - 4.
 Document your software properly. - 5.
 Use existing tooling to support development workflows. - 6.
 Ensure maximal interoperability. - 7.
 Ensure your software is usable and accessible. - 8.
-Implement a release policy and keep a changelog. - 9.
-Add a code of conduct in a CODE_OF_CONDUCT.md, like we do.
+Maintain human- and machine-readable citation information for your software in a CITATION.cff.
+Start with an example or use a tool.

-10. Specify contribution policies in a CONTRIBUTING.md, like we do.
+- 9. Implement a release policy and keep a changelog. - 10.
+Add a code of conduct in a CODE\OF\CONDUCT.md, like we do. - 11.
+Specify contribution policies in a CONTRIBUTING.md, like we do.
 Don't ignore non-code contributions.
 A legitimate policy can be that external contributions are not accepted and merged.